Articles

 Experiences of Economic Crises and Attitudes toward Government Intervention.

-Preferences over Trade Protectionist Policies (with Gary Ziwen Zu).
+Preferences over Trade Protectionism (with Gary Ziwen Zu).

 Career Path and Political Preferences (with Jerry Min).